 And the colors look super sleek and chic!
 I like that it fits well into the nursery without blatantly screaming “diaper pail!”

 What’s particularly nice about the Ubbi is that it’s specifically-designed to work with regular trash bags.

-They slip over an internal ring that holds the bag, and keeps it sturdy.
+They slip over an inner ring that holds the bag and keeps it sturdy.
 The mechanism works well to keep the smells contained, and I was extremely impressed by it.

-If you use cloth diapers, this is one of the few pails that actually work with them, too which is really nice.
+If you use cloth diapers, this is one of the few pails that work with them, too which is nice.